 harm you as much as your own unguarded thoughts.” ~Buddha.

-Paranoia is over
+when a person is over

-exaggerating the seriousness of your
+exaggerating the seriousness of

-Making Assumptions.
-When paranoid you can easily
+you're paranoid, you can easily

-overwhelm yourself with all kinds of different scenarios that may never
+be overwhelm with all kinds of different

 aware should not lead to obsessions, so don't